 7. Complicated navigation

-If there are many types of buttons in your interface, and all of them — primary or secondary — look the same, it will irritate the user.
+If there are many types of buttons in your interface, and all of them — primary or secondary look the same, it will irritate the user.
 The way a button looks can tell users what action it performs.
 This way, the Book button should attract more attention than the Share button.

 8. Reviews

 The last thing you want to add to a travel app UX design is an opportunity to share impressions.
 All information about a trip or a hotel is already in the app, so why would users need it?
 Additionally, users may post a negative review that will spoil the first impression of other users.
-If you add the opportunity to post reviews — don’t forget to delete negative reviews and, of course, post some boffo ones by yourself.
+If you add the opportunity to post reviews — don’t forget to delete negative reviews and, of course, post some boffo ones yourself.

 Giving people the opportunity to share their impressions of the tour is a good idea.
 Real reviews help to earn trust and inspire confidence.
-There is always a question of objectivity: what to do when a person intentionally tells a lie, spoiling a company’s reputation or product.
+There is always a question of objectivity: what to do when a person intentionally tells a lie, spoiling a company’s reputation or product?

-Although even such cases can be turned out to show how loyal your brand is.
+However, even such cases can be turned out to show how loyal your brand is.
 If a negative comment is true, it is better to apologize and resolve the situation rather than ban it.
 Deleting negative comments is a bad practice for both small companies and market leaders.
 The difference is that the latter knows that you can’t delete everything.

 9. Choosing colors